Can I just use a TV?

 Of course, your TV is on for longer some days more than others, but overall never 12 to 18 hours a day.
-In everyday companies, shops or public places, these are the minimum hours of play per day.
+In everyday companies, shops, or public places, these are the minimum hours of play per day.
 Sometimes it’s non-stop.
-Under these circumstances TVs quickly show loss of image and colour quality.
-Monitors, on the other hand, are made of high quality components that can handle these long hours of play with ease and usually have extra fans and other applications to keep everything cool, even if the screen is on all day.
+Under these circumstances, TVs quickly show a loss of image and color quality.
+Monitors, on the other hand, are made of high-quality components that can handle these long hours of play with ease and usually have extra fans and other applications to keep everything cool, even if the screen is on all day.
 The LED panels will often have a life expectancy that exceeds 50,000 burning hours.

 Brightness and Display